INDElab/conversationkg/scrape_W3C/README.md

 - mailinglists: 1597

-- time periods: 37681 in total;<br> see `periods.json` for the lists of periods per mailinglist;<br> 406 mailinglists do not have a single period (partly due to parsing issues)
+- time periods: 37681 in total;<br> see `periods.json` for the lists of periods per mailinglist;<br> 406 mailinglists do not have any time periods (partly due to parsing issues)

 - subjects:

+### Omitted Data

+Email(s) omitted in the case of:

+- mailinglist does not have a time period listing in the standard W3C archive format (some older lists and announcement lists)

+- subject lists unparseable, either wholly or partly (mainly due to inconsistent character encodings)

+-